-This year it's an onslaught of all the major characters: Ted Cruz, Sarah Palin, Rick Perry, Ben Carson, Marco Rubio, Allen West, Rand Paul, Rick Santorum, Michelle Bachmann, Donald Trump, Newt Gingrich, Mitt Romney, Jeb Bush and many others (including, maybe unsurprisingly, Israeli Prime Minister Benjamin Netanyahu).
+This year it’s an onslaught of all the major characters: Ted Cruz, Sarah Palin, Rick Perry, Ben Carson, Marco Rubio, Allen West, Rand Paul, Rick Santorum, Michelle Bachmann, Donald Trump, Newt Gingrich, Mitt Romney, Jeb Bush and many others.
+These are, above all, lovers of liberty (caritas de libertati).

 I bet most of you are reading that list and are horrified.
 As it has been noted many times in the last news cycle, this is a specifically far-right-of-center group.
-And, most importantly, it has specifically avoided an invitation to notable "conservative" Republicans like Chris Christie and John McCain.
+And, most importantly, it has specifically avoided an invitation to notable “conservative” Republicans like Chris Christie and John McCain.
 This does not surprise me.
+Christie, for example, is unpopular with the base.
+Though beltway media types hype him as “the one,” I would predict his campaign to be marred by controversy, met with resistance on all sides.
 If you have been following the conservative movement you should know that the times are changing.

-While there are many shades to these speakers coming to CPAC, one thing is consistent: they're all Christians (with the obvious exception).
+While there are many shades to these speakers coming to CPAC, one thing is consistent: they’re all Christians.
 Not only this, they hold many of the same Christian values.
-Namely, they are pro-life, pro-family, and aren't afraid to use God-talk to fundamentally support their public values.
-Beyond this, the "American" Love of Liberty is so deeply bound up with these values that it is hard to keep them separated.
+Namely, they are pro-life, pro-family, pro-Israel, and aren’t afraid to use God-talk to fundamentally support their public values.
+Beyond this, the “American” Love of Liberty is so deeply bound up with these values that it is hard to keep them separated.